h2oai/h2o-3/h2o-docs/src/product/explainability.rst

 Model Explainability
 ====================

 H2O offers a convenient interface to many explainabilty methods in H2O.
-The functions work for individual models, as well a list of models or an `H2O AutoML object <automl.html>`__
+The main functions, `explain()` and `explain_row()` work for individual models, as well a list of models or an `H2O AutoML object <automl.html>`__.
+The `explain()` function generates a list of "explanations" -- individual units of explaination such as a Partial Dependence Plot or a Variable Importance plot.
+All the explanations are visual objects that can also be individually created by utility functions.

+The visualization engine used in the R interface is the [ggplot2](https://ggplot2.tidyverse.org/) package and in Python, we use [matplotlib](https://matplotlib.org/).

 Explainability Interface